Predictive Modeling of Mental Health and Wellness: Synergies of Lifestyle, Socioeconomic, and Biomarker Factors (NHANES 2021–2023)¶

 These EDA findings directly motivate our two models and their specifications:

-• Model 1 (Classification): The class imbalance (~11% positive rate), weak linear correlations (all |r| < 0.20), and distributional quirks (activity paradox, sleep bimodality) suggest that non-linear classifiers might outperform linear ones.
+- Model 1 (Classification): The class imbalance (~11% positive rate), weak linear correlations (most |r| < 0.20), and distributional quirks (activity paradox, sleep bimodality) suggest that non-linear classifiers might outperform linear ones.
 To test this, we train both Logistic Regression (as a linear, interpretable baseline) and Random Forest (to capture potential non-linearities and interactions) and compare their ROC-AUC performance.
-Both models use class_weight='balanced' to address the imbalance.
+Both models use

-• Model 2 (Regression): The cross-tabulation reveals that food insecurity, income, CRP, alcohol, and gender all differ substantially between cohorts.
+class_weight='balanced'to address the imbalance. - Model 2 (Regression): The cross-tabulation reveals that food insecurity, income, CRP, alcohol, and gender all differ substantially between cohorts.
 OLS regression will quantify the independent contribution of each predictor to continuous PHQ-9 severity, allowing us to answer: does CRP add predictive value beyond lifestyle and socioeconomic factors?
 The nine features selected for both models are exactly those that showed meaningful group differences or theoretical motivation in this EDA — no feature is included without empirical or scientific justification.

 Machine Learning Models¶